CBC Cannabichromen Cannabis Pflanze frisch jung

 What Is CBC?
 Formation and Chemistry

 CBC is a non-psychoactive phytocannabinoid produced directly by the cannabis plant from the same precursor as THC and CBD: cannabigerolic acid (CBG (cannabigerol)A).
-The enzyme CBCA synthase converts CBGA into CBCA (cannabichromenic acid), which then decarboxylates to CBC with heat or time.
+The biosynthetic origins of CBC CBCA synthase converts CBGA into CBCA (cannabichromenic acid), which then decarboxylates to CBC with heat or time.

 Unlike CBN (cannabinol) (which forms through THC degradation), CBC is directly synthesized by the plant — it's not a degradation product.
 CBC tends to be higher in young, high-CBC strains — it degrades over time to cannabicyclol (CBL), a minor inactive cannabinoid.